JovanSimonoski/CrossbredAlgorithm/README.md

 sage main.py
 ```
 Next you will be promted to choose:
-  - the number of variables,
+  - the number of variables 'n',
-  - the seed,
+  - the number of equations 'm',
   - the 'k' parameter and
-  - the degree of the Macaulay matrix - 'D'.
+  - the degree of the Macaulay matrix 'D'.

+A random system will be generated for the 'n' and 'm' parameters.

+The program then tries to solve the system and compares the obtained solution with the correct solution of the generated system.

 This implementation works only for hard coded value of d = 1.